theOGognf/finagg/docs/installation.rst

 the main bottleneck (extensive stock histories can take a while to pull from APIs and can take a while to insert into local databases).

-You can speed up subsequent updates by updating Yahoo!
+You can speed up subsequent installations by updating Yahoo!
 Finance data rather than installing from scratch, keeping previously installed data and only installing new data.
-This can result in much faster subsequent installations.
-Instead of calling the normal installation CLI, you can instead do something like the
+Instead of calling the normal installation CLI, you can instead do something like the following:
-following:

 .. code:: console